 WordPress Custom User Roles

-If the default WordPress options don’t quite fit the needs of your site, the administrator can modify the capabilities of existing user roles, create new roles, and delete unnecessary roles.
+If the default WordPress options don't quite fit your site's needs, the administrator can modify the capabilities of existing user roles, create new roles, and delete unnecessary ones.
 This allows for tighter control over user permissions and a better system to match your team's structure.
+The best part?
+Adding custom WordPress user roles and capabilities is easier than you may think.

 How to Assign and Change User Roles